 None.
 My friend ran the school through his personal account to make sure no one was stealing from the school.
 Money is released when the expense is justified.

-ii) How is school fees payment tracked to know if parents are paying on time and in full?
+ii) How is school fee payment tracked to know if parents pay on time and in full?

-My friend keeps an old 40-leaves note where he records school fees receipt and other revenue streams.
-The payment is made into his bank account or handed over to him in cash.
+My friend keeps an old 40-leave note where he records school fee receipts and other revenue streams.
+The payment is made into his bank account or handed to him in cash.

-iii) Is there a level of control to make sure some teachers and my friend are not gaming the system by collecting school fees through their personal accounts or letting some students attend the school without paying anything at all?
+iii) Is there a level of control to make sure some teachers and my friend are not gaming the system by collecting school fees through their personal accounts or letting some students attend the school without paying anything?

 My friend collects the fees himself.
 He couldn’t possibly cheat himself.
 No teacher is allowed to collect fees.
-My friend can also offer scholarship to brilliant and indigent students as he deems fit.
+My friend can also offer scholarships to brilliant and indigent students as he deems fit.

-Lesson: Financial records and controls centered around one person is a sign of inefficiency.
+Lesson: Financial record keeping and controls built around one person are signs of inefficiency.

 4) Drive

-You can measure how far a business will go with the level of drive the owner has.
+You can measure how far a business will go with the owner’s level of drive

 Long-term drive stays with you forever.
 Initial excitement wears off.

-At the core of what drives a business owner must be a very deep drive to have the business succeed.
+At the core of what drives a business owner must be an intense desire to have the business succeed.

 Nothing but the business should come first.
 My friend was a busy pastor, and I knew his “calling” could have him be away from the school for long hours at a time.